-In truth I made a real statement of intent by choosing my proper partner over the club and moving away to be with her.
-The enormity of that might not be obvious to some people, but when I used to do Poacher I always said the only way they’d get me out of Sincil Bank was in a six foot walnut box carried by four (or six, I like a good sized meal every now and again) pallbearers.
-Instead I chose (for the first time ever) my lovely lady over my football club.
-She was, and still is worth it.
-I made the ultimate sacrifice to demonstrate that in actual fact something was more important that football, something did matter to me more than Lincoln City.
+In truth, I made a real statement of intent by choosing my proper partner over the club and moving away to be with her.
+The enormity of that might not be obvious to some people, but when I used to do Poacher I always said the only way they’d get me out of Sincil Bank was in a six-foot walnut box carried by four (or six, I like a good-sized meal every now and again) pallbearers.
+Instead, I chose (for the first time ever) my lovely lady over my football club.
+She was and still is worth it.
+I made the ultimate sacrifice to demonstrate that in actual fact something was more important than football, something did matter to me more than Lincoln City.
 Only one person ever made me want to do that, and I tell her every day, not just on the 14th of February.
 Worked out alright in the end though, didn’t it?

 Today, on Valentines Day 2017, my love for the club is as strong as ever.
 Since I walked away they seem to have made more and more effort to get me back, and it has worked.
 In truth as soon as I came back to Lincolnshire in early 2015 we hooked back up immediately.
 I knew where my homes were, one of them I began to set up with Fe, the other still stood proud in LN5, expecting me to walk back through the door as if nothing had happened.

-Recently Danny and Nicky Cowley are the ones who have given me, given us, our club back, and whilst it’s inappropriate to mention them in any context on this made-up romantic day, it is prudent to remember what they’ve done.
+Recently Danny and Nicky Cowley are the ones who have given me, given us, our club back, and whilst it’s inappropriate to mention them in any context on this made-up romantic day (or since they broke up with us in 2019 – Gary) it is prudent to remember what they’ve done.